Digital Declutter: The Ultimate Guide to Declutter Your Digital Life

 - Organise your files.
 Organising the files on your computer will probably be the biggest task of this digital declutter.

 - Create a folder framework.
-Before you even start looking at your existing files, create a framework of folders that suit you.
+Before you even start looking at your existing files, create a framework of folders to suit you.
 Your photos, important documents and anything else you store on your computer should all be placed in appropriately named folders.
 Create these folders before putting any files in them.

 - Add your files.
 Now you’ve created the folders, you can add your files.
 Check each file as you go, can you delete any?
 Do you need to rename it?